c6o/docs/content/guides/implementation.md

 The strategy for implementing a provisioner is as follows:

-* Create and test the set of kubernetes resources such as deployments, services, configmaps, secrets and otehr needed to deploy your application.
+* Create and test the set of Kubernetes resources such as Deployments, Services, ConfigMaps, Secrets and others needed to deploy your application.
 * Parameterize these resources using handlebars `{{}}` to allow users to configure the applications on install.
 This includes allowing users to deploy them in different namespaces, different cloud environments with varying storage options.
 * Create a new provisioner npm module.
 * Using the [CLI](/provisioners/cli.md) to test, implement a `createInquire` and `createApply` provisioner implementation.
 * Test and debug using the CLI using a local file application manifest.
-* Once the provisioner is working via the CLI, then you can add web components needed for the c6o system UI, starting with install.
+* Once the provisioner is working via the CLI, then you can add web components needed for the c6o system UI, starting with `install`.
 Currently these must be tested with a system server running locally.
 * When your manifest and provisioner are ready, you can publish your provisioner to NPM and add your manifest to Hub for further testing and development.

 ## Provisioner Methods